swiftlang/swift-evolution/proposals/0113-rounding-functions-on-floatingpoint.md

 ## Changes introduced in implementation
 * `RoundingRule` was renamed `FloatingPointRoundingRule`, based on a suggestion from the standard library team.
 We may want to introduce rounding operations that operate on other types in the future, and they may not want the same set of rules.
 Also, this type name will be very rarely used, so a long precise typename doesn't add burden.
 * Added `.awayFromZero`, which is trivial to implement and was requested by several people during the review period.
+* Removed default rounding direction from protocol requirements (the language doesn't support that).
+The default rounding-direction operations were moved to an extension instead.